 The Mildred S. Hansen Nursing Program Scholarship is awarded annually to a non-traditional student (age 25 or older) who is pursuing either a Bachelor of Science or Master of Science in Nursing Degree, Nurse Practitioner Degree, or other related advanced nursing degrees at the University of Northern Colorado.
 This two-year scholarship covers the cost of in-state tuition, books, fees, and a stipend for living expenses.
 Applicant must be a U.S. citizen.

 The Lily E. Widney Memorial Nursing Scholarship was established in her memory by the family of this long-time Greeley resident and former nurse.
-This scholarship is available to assist a North Colorado Medical Center (NCMC) employee who has worked at NCMC for at least 90 days, in obtaining an Associate or Bachelor of Science Degree in Nursing.
+This scholarship is available to assist a North Colorado Medical Center (NCMC) employee who has worked at NCMC for at least 90 days, in obtaining an Associate Degree in Nursing or Bachelor of Science in Nursing Degree.
 Applicant must have been accepted into an accredited nursing school program.
 This award serves to recognize an individual making an important contribution to NCMC while simultaneously pursuing a nursing degree.

-NCMC Volunteers Scholarship is available to assist any resident of Weld County in obtaining certification as a Certified Nursing Assistant through nurse aide courses offered at Aims Community College.
+NCMC Volunteers Scholarship is available to assist any resident of Weld County in obtaining certification as a Certified Nursing Assistant through the Nurse Aide Certification program offered at Aims Community College.
 This scholarship, established by the NCMC Volunteers, includes course tuition, certification testing fee, books and medical equipment required for course work.
-Applicant must be a resident of Weld County.
 Applicant must be a U.S. citizen.

-The USA Scholarship was established to offer a North Colorado Medical Center (NCMC) employee (or spouse/child/grandchild) who is a current or former employee at NCMC who has worked at least 90 days in an environmental services position, the opportunity to further or complete their education through courses at a community college, technical school, or a university.
+The USA Scholarship was established to offer a North Colorado Medical Center (NCMC) employee (or spouse, child, or grandchild) who is a current or former employee at NCMC who has worked at least 90 days in an environmental services position, the opportunity to further or complete their education through courses at a community college, technical school, or accredited university.
 Applicant must have one semester of post high school credit.

 David E. Bates, MD Memorial Award was established through memorial contributions from numerous donors in his memory.
 This award is given annually to one individual completing his or her residency at North Colorado Family Medicine (NCFM) who reflects a deep commitment to family medicine.
 Recipients are chosen through an internal process by NCFM representatives.